-Sub-agency Bureaus: Executive Board; Department of Arts and Sciences; Visual Arts; Performing Arts; Language; Literature and Museology

-Commissioners/Board Members: 13 voting members, who shall be appointed by the president, by and with the advice and consent of the Senate, 86 and 6 nonvoting members (2 members of House, 2 members of Senate, President of Institute, president of study body)

-Quorum Rules: Unless otherwise provided by the bylaws of the Institute, a majority of the voting members shall constitute a quorum
+- Sub-agency Bureaus: Executive Board; Department of Arts and Sciences; Visual Arts; Performing Arts; Language; Literature and Museology - Commissioners/Board Members: 13 voting members, who shall be appointed by the president, by and with the advice and consent of the Senate,117 and 6 nonvoting members (2 members of House, 2 members of Senate, President of Institute, president of study body) - Reference: 20 U.S.C. § 4412(a) - Quorum Rules: Unless otherwise provided by the bylaws of the Institute, a majority of the voting members shall constitute a quorum - Reference: 20 U.S.C. § 4412(f)

-Agency Specific Personnel: Except as otherwise provided, staff of Institute is exempted from civil service art and culture and who represent diverse political views, and diverse fields of expertise, including finance, law, fine arts, and higher education administration o Reference: 20 U.S.C. § 4412(a)(1)(A)
+Agency Specific Personnel: Except as otherwise provided, staff of Institute is exempted from civil service

+- Reference: 20 U.S.C. § 4416(a)

-Limitation on Appointment: Voting members shall be appointed from among individuals from private life who are Indians, or other individuals, widely recognized in the field of Indian o Reference: 20 U.S.C. § 4412(a)(2)(E)
+- Limitation on Appointment: Voting members shall be appointed from among individuals from private life who are Indians, or other individuals, widely recognized in the field of Indian art and culture and who represent diverse political views, and diverse fields of expertise, including finance, law, fine arts, and higher education administration

+- Reference: 20 U.S.C. § 4412(a)(1)(A)

+- A majority of the Board must be Indians

+- Reference: 20 U.S.C. § 4412(a)(2)(E)